Linear Regression in Machine Learning (with Python Examples)

 Linear regression in machine learning is a supervised learning approach in which computer programs try to make predictions on continuous variables.

-Simply put, the goal of the linear regression algorithm is to plot a best-fit line (or curve) between dependent (target) and independent (feature/predictor) variables.
+Simply put, the goal of the linear regression algorithm is to plot a best-fit line (or curve) between dependent and independent variables.
+Other commonly used names for these variables are:

 What is a Linear Regression?